 Form 58-101F1 - Corporate Governance Disclosure The Corporation's Practices (d) If the issuer has adopted a target referred to in either (b) or (c), disclose: (i) the target, and N/A (ii) the annual and cumulative progress of the issuer in achieving the target.
+N/A

-N/A 15.
-Number of Women on the Board and in Ex Number of Women on the Board and in Executive Officer Positions (a) Disclose the number and proportion (in percentage terms) of directors on the issuer's board who are women.
+15. Number of Women on the Board and in Executive Officer Positions

+(a) Disclose the number and proportion (in percentage terms) of directors on the issuer's board who are women.

 There is currently two women acting as directors of the Corporation, representing 25% of the members of the Board.